 Testicular cancer is actually a more rare form of cancer and is easy to detect, making it very treatable.
-Like any cancer however, getting an early diagnosis is important, and knowing what to look for is the first step.
+Like any cancer, however, getting an early diagnosis is important, and knowing what to look for is the first step.
 Our team has over 30 years of serving men throughout the Scranton and Wilkes-Barre community that have been diagnosed with testicular cancer.

 - A lump on, or an enlarged, testicle (sometimes without pain)